Max Kepler Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- The 8.1 strikeouts per nine innings compiled by the Athletics pitching staff ranks 26th in the league.
+- The Athletics pitching staff is 26th in the league with a collective 8.2 strikeouts per nine innings.

-- The Athletics have a 6.03 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA among all league pitching staffs (6.07).

-- Athletics pitchers combine to allow 131 total home runs at a clip of 1.4 per game (second-most in the league).
+- Athletics pitchers combine to give up the second-most home runs in baseball (133 total, 1.4 per game).

-- Harris makes the start for the Athletics, his fifth of the season.
-He is 2-3 with a 6.07 ERA and 35 strikeouts through 43 2/3 innings pitched.
+- Sears gets the start for the Athletics, his 19th of the season.
+He is 1-6 with a 3.88 ERA and 93 strikeouts through 99 2/3 innings pitched.

-- The lefty last pitched on Thursday, July 6 against the Detroit Tigers, when he threw 4 2/3 innings, allowing seven earned runs while giving up eight hits.
+- The left-hander's last time out was on Sunday against the Boston Red Sox, when he tossed five innings, surrendering no earned runs while allowing just one hit.

-- In nine games this season, the 26-year-old has put up a 6.07 ERA and 7.3 strikeouts per nine innings, while allowing a batting average of .253 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.